aus10powell/aus10powell.github.io/_posts/2023-05-01-MITFishery.markdown

 I gained enough confidence to narrow down my parameter search space.
 With the help of wandb.sweeps' Bayesian optimization capabilities, I let the algorithm do its magic overnight.
 It efficiently explored the parameter space and brought me some impressive results.
 It's like having a super-smart assistant working while I catch some zzz's.

-### Tracking and Counting:
+### Metrics: Detecting and Tracking
-To track and count fish objects effectively, I needed to establish their identity from frame to frame.
-This approach proved successful in accurately tracking the same fish over time, ensuring continuity in object identification.
+To track and count fish objects effectively, there is obviously a need to detect/classify the fish which affects the performance tracking the fish from frame to frame.

-The ["botsort" algorithm](https://arxiv.org/abs/2206.14651) leverages motion patterns to estimate object displacement, matches appearances to maintain consistency across frames, and predicts future positions based on historical trajectory data.
-This comprehensive approach has significantly improved tracking accuracy and facilitated reliable fish counting.

-#### Tracking Metrics
+#### Detecting
-While the binary metrics would definitely apply here since we're dealing with a true-positive (counted correctly), True-negative (correctly did not count).
-The odds of incorrectly classifying an object and subsequently tracking accross the screen is very low.
-To the point that it may be a strong metric to consider metrics that ignore the True Negative and even the False positive situation.

-Some of the metrics that would make sense here are:
 * **MAPE (Mean Average Precision Level)**

 $$\text{MAPE} = \frac{1}{n} \sum_{i=1}^{n} \left| \frac{\text{True Counts}_i - \text{Predicted Counts}_i}{\text{True Counts}_i} \right| \times 100\$$

 This is a good overall metric that generally captures how well, for a series of video segments, your algorithm counts the objects.
 For my use-case, because the video is initially starts recording for movement (can be triggered by seaweed as well as fish), each video capturing the fish is ~30sec.
 For MAPE, this means that if only 1 fish was in the video and it was not counted which will be penalized more heavily than a video with 2 fish where only 1 was counted.
 This can be important since a lot of fish will swim in parallel which can add to the difficulty in detection.

-* **Global Error**

-#### Trouble-shooting tracking:
+#### Tracking

-* Choose a video that is a best-case-scenario of what you'd want to track (e.g. minimal noise corruption, occlusion deformation, etc.)
+The ["botsort" algorithm](https://arxiv.org/abs/2206.14651) leverages motion patterns to estimate object displacement, matches appearances to maintain consistency across frames, and predicts future positions based on historical trajectory data.
+This comprehensive approach has significantly improved tracking accuracy and facilitated reliable fish counting.

+It was selected because it had the best MOTA (Multiple Object Tracking Accuracy) that considers identity switches, false positives, and false negatives.

+$$
+\text{MOTA} = 1 - \frac{{\sum(\text{false positives} + \text{false negatives} + \text{identity switches})}}{{\sum(\text{total number of ground truth objects})}}
+$$